dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleHistoricalRankOverviewLiveRequestInfo.md

-include or exclude data from clickstream-based metrics in the result optional field if the parameter is set to true, you will receive clickstream_etv, clickstream_gender_distribution, and clickstream_age_distribution fields with clickstream data in the response default value: false with this parameter enabled, you will be charged double the price for the request learn more about how clickstream-based metrics are calculated in this help center article
+include or exclude data from clickstream-based metrics in the result optional field if the parameter is set to true, you will receive clickstream_etv, clickstream_gender_distribution, and clickstream_age_distribution fields with clickstream data in the response;
+default value: false;
+Note: historical clickstream data is available from 2024/05 (May, 2024);
+with this parameter enabled, you will be charged double the price for the request;
+learn more about how clickstream-based metrics are calculated in this help center article

 #### Implementation of